 Progress is a huge motivator – and paying attention to your resting heart rate is an excellent way to gauge how your aerobic fitness is improving.
+Read on to understand what affects resting heart rate and why it matters.

 Measure it regularly to see long-term progress and daily fluctuations that can tell you whether you’re fit for training, overtrained or stressed.
 Read more about how to measure your resting heart rate.